torbsd/torbsd.github.io/obsd-relays.md

 #### Layout of Tor Files on OpenBSD ###

-The torrc file is located in /etc/tor/torrc.
+The Tor config file file is located in /etc/tor/torrc.

-The sample file is in /usr/local/share/examples/tor/torrc.sample

-Log

-/var/log/tor/notices.log

-### Tor on Startup ###

-$ cat /etc/rc.conf.local

->tor_flags="-f /etc/tor/torrc"

->ntpd_flags="-s"

->sndiod_flags=NO

-/etc/sysctl.conf

-kern.maxfiles=20000 default is 7030

-/etc/login.conf

-By default, OpenBSD maintains limits for kernel functions with an eye on security.
-For higher-bandwidth on an array of kernel functions.
-One in particular that will significantly throttle a Tor relay's operation is the number of open files allowed.
-This raises the number of open files for the Tor daemon:

-`tor:\`

->`:openfiles-max=8192:\`

->`:tc=daemon:`
+By default, Tor logs to the daemon facility which ends up in /var/log/daemon.

 ### Encrypting Swap ###